Born: Circa 1825, Essex County, Massachusetts, or Manchester, New Hampshire.

 Thompson had a wide, but not well known, influence on American popular music.
 His work which is probably best remembered is his 1857 Annie Lisle, a ballad about a heroine dying of tuberculosis.

-Many other colleges, high schools and camps adapted Annie Lisle as well.
-As late as the 1960s, Boy Scouts at the Irondale Reservation in Bismarck, Missouri (one of the first permanent scout camps in America) used the music for their camp song (Where the crest of Ozark mountain meets the western sky…
+Other colleges, high schools and camps adapted Annie Lisle as well.
+The Boy Scouts’ Camp Irondale in Irondale, Missouri (one of the first permanent scout camps in America) used the music for its camp song (“Where the crest of Ozark mountain meets the western sky…”).
+The camp was in operation 1920–1965.

-Still popular years later, the tune surfaced in the 1987 film Dirty Dancing as Kellerman’s Anthem.
+Still popular years later, the tune appeared in the 1987 film Dirty Dancing as Kellerman’s Anthem.

 Other songs by Thompson also made their way into American culture.
 His Down by the River Lived a Maiden is generally believed to be the basis for Percy Montrose’s 1884 Oh My Darling, Clementine.

-An altered version of the lyrics from Thompson’s Lilly Dale appears in James Joyce’s 1916 novel A Portrait of the Artist as a Young Man.
+In 1916, an altered version of the lyrics from Thompson’s Lilly Dale appears in James Joyce’s novel A Portrait of the Artist as a Young Man.

 If you can help with any of these items,